longevityframework/longevity/getting-started/context.md

 (create/retrieve/update/delete), as well as executing queries that return more than one result.

-Apart from the subdomain itself, we have to provide a `PersistenceStrategy` when building the longevity context.
-Your choices are currently `InMem`, `Mongo`, and `Cassandra`.
-We use `InMem` out of the box, so that the application will work out of the box, even if you don't have a MongoDB or Cassandra database set up for use.

 Longevity uses [Typesafe
 Config](https://github.com/typesafehub/config) to configure the longevity context.
 Typically, the configuration is drawn from the